-The BSc Business Economics degree blends elements from both the Economics and Business Management degrees.
-Students in Business Economics should have an interest using economic theory and thinking in applied business settings.
+This degree allows students to develop their understanding of Economic techniques whilst also learning about the principles of Business Management.
+Students in Business Economics should have an interest in using economic theory and thinking in applied business settings.
 This degree has less of an emphasis on using mathematics compared to a traditional economics degree and the programme fosters numerical skills through the use of up-to-date business applications.

 “Business Economics allows you to gather a vast array of skills through the various different methods of assessments offered – assignments, group projects, presentations and research projects.
 As the course allows you to choose three out of six modules in second year, you are able to focus more on the topics you’re interested in and tailor the degree to suit your preference.
 During the first semester of my second year, I was able to secure a placement with the successful drinks company Diageo.”